Study Claims Sugar Can Damage Your Childs Brain During Pregnancy And After

 How Much Is Too Much Sugar?

 “The sugar found naturally in fruit did not have a negative association with cognitive function,” she says.
-“Fruit is extremely healthy — it has vitamins, minerals, it also has fiber in it, which delays the rise of blood sugar.
+“Fruit is extremely healthy it has vitamins and minerals, and it also has fiber in it, which delays the rise of blood sugar.
 That’s beneficial for things like weight management and energy level.”

-Hyland recommended that kids under the age of two shouldn’t have any added sugar, and over that age.
-The sugar should be limited to no more than
+Hyland recommended that kids under the age of two shouldn’t have any added sugar and over that age.
+The sugar should be limited to no more than twenty-five grams daily, which equates to around 6 Tsps.

 It’s extremely important to note, that sugar found naturally in fruits that kids eat doesn’t count towards their daily allowance.
 Hyland notes that giving fruit to kids is important and should be incorporated into their daily food intake.